 “Hummingbird” is a plea to the titular bird not to fly away.
 The singer talks about how mankind was waiting for the hummingbird to come flying along and how they were wrong to harm it.

 Like mankind does too often, we are many times too self-centered and don’t think about the other creatures in the world that have just as much of a right to exist as we do.

 “Songbird” by Kenny G is the perfect song for a lazy Sunday afternoon.
 The mellow soprano saxophone melody is soothing and calming, like a warm summer breeze.

 Although there are no lyrics to this song, the music alone is enough to transport the listener to a place of peace and serenity.

 If you’re looking for a song to help you relax and enjoy the moment, grab a piña colada and put on “Songbird” by Kenny G.

 27. “Bird Song” By Jerry Garcia

 There are many reasons why people find bird songs so appealing.
 Bird songs can be relaxing, soothing, and inspiring.
-So the next time you need a pick-me-up, check out this list of bird songs.
+So the next time you need a remind of the beauty of these little (and large) flying creatures, check out this list of songs about birds.